XSNAP: An X-ray Supernova Analysis Pipeline with Application to the Type II Supernova 2024ggi: Introduction

-We present multi-epoch X-ray observations of SN 2024ggi in Section \ref{sec:observation}.
-Our analysis of SN 2024ggi and its surrounding CSM are described in Section \ref{sec:analysis}.
-In Section \ref{sec:pipeline}, we introduce the pipeline we have developed, \texttt{XSNAP}, and its design and availability.
+In Section \ref{sec:pipeline}, we describe the design, availability and applications of the ``X-ray Supernova Analysis Pipeline (XSNAP).''
+In Section \ref{sec:observation}, we present multi-epoch X-ray observations of SN 2024ggi, and our analysis of SN 2024ggi and its surrounding CSM are described in Section \ref{sec:analysis}.
 We discuss our findings in Section \ref{sec:discussion} and summarize them in Section \ref{sec:conclusion}.